Silk vs Mink Lashes - Which is Better?

 In fact, even false lashes made from human hair don't taper the way real eyelashes do, because of the way the long hair strands are trimmed by simply cutting across the middle.

-For drama, choose silk lashes
+For drama, choose vegan silk lashes

-Silk may be a little thicker than mink, but that means it's better for creating a really intense look.
+Vegan Silk may be a little thicker than mink, but that means it's better for creating a really intense look.
 It's also glossier.
-And because silk is able to get wet without losing its curl, you can add mascara on top for even more volume.
+And because vegan silk is able to get wet without losing its curl, you can add mascara on top for even more volume.